la2050/archive/_projects/2015/graduate-thousands-of-l-a-high-school-students-with-an-awesome-teacher-an-innovative-app.md

   only obstacle between them and a diploma).
 project_image: 'https://img.youtube.com/vi/UYdxlEZVaNA/hqdefault.jpg'
 project_video: 'https://www.youtube.com/embed/UYdxlEZVaNA'
-'In one to three sentences, please describe your proposal.': >- Our proposal is to take otherwise non-graduating students and help them graduate by focusing on the fail they received in biology class (often the only obstacle between them and a diploma).
 Where will you be working?:
   - Central LA
   - East LA